Is Your Calcium Supplement Increasing your Risk of Stroke?

 In a 2017 study published in the International Journal of Endocrinology, researchers observed the relationship between Vitamin D and Vitamin K and their combined impact on cardiovascular and bone health.
 They found that when taken together, Vitamin D and Vitamin K can improve calcium deposition to the bones and cardiovascular health.

 Vitamin D is made by the human body when UV light enters the skin and interacts with cholesterol.
 Most people in North America become Vitamin D deficient in the winter without getting it either through diet or through taking a supplement.

 Vitamin D can be found in a variety of sources, including dairy products (milk and cheese), and fish (cod, trout, salmon).

 What is Vitamin K?

 Vitamin K can be found in multiple systems throughout the body, particularly the liver, pancreas, brain, heart, and bones.
-It not only helps with calcium deposition, but it also plays an essential role in blood clotting.
-Vitamin K deficiency is considered fairly rare, but as we age, it may become difficult for our bodies to produce Vitamin K as efficiently.
+It not only helps with calcium deposition, but it also plays an essential role in regulating blood clotting.
+Vitamin K deficiency is fairly rare, but as we age, it may become difficult for our bodies to produce Vitamin K as efficiently.